Navigating Israel Education in a Changing Landscape

 Philosophy of Israel education (2 sessions available) Israel education for today’s generation

 This session outlines Unpacked for Educators’ vision for Israel education, the importance of introducing nuance and diversity of perspective into discussions about Israel, and the need for a shift from advocacy to education.
 In this interactive session, participants will discuss and debate the paradigm shifts that are needed in Israel Education today.
-Recommended for educators new to this approach to Israel education.
-Barriers to Entry: Exploring Teacher Reticence for Engaging with Israeli-Palestinian conflict
+Recommended for educators who are new to Israel education.
+Beyond the classroom: Real-time challenges in teaching Israel

 | 11:45am - 12:45pm |

-Teaching Israel (3 sessions) The Top 5 moments in Israeli history all our students should know
+Teaching Israel (3 sessions) Top 3 Zionist Moments all our students should know

 Avi Posen

 One of the most important tools in Israel education today is ensuring our students have a strong sense of cultural competency and literacy around Israel and Zionism.
 This session will highlight five key moments in Zionist history that our students should know, discuss why each event is so crucial to learn, and share practical tips on how educators can use UED resources to teach these moments in their classrooms.
-Unpacking Israel’s difficult questions with authenticity
+Teaching Israeli current events

 Sarah Gordon